Olipear/Portfolio/src/pages/index.md

 blurbs:
   - blurb: I take digital products from research and requirements gathering, all the way through to protyping and development.
   - blurb: So whether you're looking for a flexible team member on a fast moving project, or need a someone who can bring your design and dev teams together, look no further.
+about:
+  aboutbody: Ive been working on UI and front end development for many years
+  image: /img/products-grid1.jpg
 ---